abhi12rai/food-delivery-data-sql-analysis/README.md

 ## Problem Statements:

-Identify the Top 3 Outlets by Cuisine Type
+1.Identify the Top 3 Outlets by Cuisine Type
   Find the top 3 restaurants for each cuisine based on the number of orders, without using LIMIT or TOP functions.

-Calculate Daily New Customer Acquisition
+2. Calculate Daily New Customer Acquisition
    Determine how many new customers joined (placed their first order) each day since the launch date.

-Find Customers Acquired in January 2025 with Only One Order Count the customers who were acquired in January 2025 and placed only one order, without placing any further orders.
+3. Find Customers Acquired in January 2025 with Only One Order Count the customers who were acquired in January 2025 and placed only one order, without placing any further orders.

-List Inactive Customers Acquired a Month Ago
+4. List Inactive Customers Acquired a Month Ago
    Find customers who were acquired one month ago with their first order using a promo code, and have not placed any orders in the last 7 days.

-Trigger Communication After Every Third Order
-Create a query that identifies customers who have just placed their 3rd, 6th, 9th (etc.) order, to trigger personalized communication.
+5. Trigger Communication After Every Third Order Create a query that identifies customers who have just placed their 3rd, 6th, 9th (etc.) order, to trigger personalized communication.

-Identify Promo-Only Customers
+6. Identify Promo-Only Customers
    List customers who have placed more than one order, and all their orders were placed using a promo code only.

-Analyze Organic Customer Acquisition in January 2025 Calculate what percentage of customers were organically acquired in January 2025 (placed their first order without any promo code).
+7. Analyze Organic Customer Acquisition in January 2025 Calculate what percentage of customers were organically acquired in January 2025 (placed their first order without any promo code).

 All queries are included in [`food_delivery_analysis.sql`](./food_delivery_analysis.sql).